How to Claim Vehicle CCA Costs (Depreciation)

 The cost of buying a new (or used) vehicle can’t be directly written off as a business expense.

-Instead, because a vehicle is property that deteriorates over time, you need to write off the cost of your vehicle purchase through Capital Cost Allowance (CCA) over a period of several years.
+Instead, because a vehicle is a property that deteriorates over time, you need to write off the cost of your vehicle purchase through Capital Cost Allowance (CCA) over a period of several years.

 If you are a sole proprietor or a member of a partnership, you will claim this CCA on line 9936 of your form T2125, Statement of Business or Professional Activities (definition).